bihor/backendtools/Documentation/Changelog/Index.rst

 Changelog
 =========

-Version 2.0.2:
+Version 2.0.4:
 Order by added to the extension list view.
-Bugfix: Domain and language handling.
+Bugfixing: use translated values when L>0.
+Bugfixing: domain + language configuration.
+Bugfixing: icons for TYPO3 10.

 Version 2.0.0:
 Refactoring: large modification of the queries.